qdLMF/VINS-Fusion-GPU-BA/README.md

 ```

 ## Dependencies
-The essential software environment is as same as [VINS-Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion).
+The essential software environment is as same as [VINS-Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion), tested on Ubuntu 18.04 & Ros Melodic.

 While the Bundle Adjustment in estimator.cpp is reimplemented with CUDA and Eigen, this repository still requires [ceres solver](http://ceres-solver.org/) for non-linear optimization for :